IAS topper with Mathematics

-- First of all, the mathematics optional requires a lot of hard work.
+- Firstly, for scoring good marks in the mathematics optional you need to put a lot of hard work.
 You should solve as many problems as you can.
 Practice alone can help you here.
 Don’t shy away from hard work!

-- It is important that you try and solve the problems on your own.
-Do not jump to the solution as soon as you see a problem.
-Learning takes place only when you attempt to solve the problems yourself.
-Don’t copy solutions.
+- Don’t copy solutions.
+It is important that you try and solve the problems on your own.
+Do not jump to the solution as and when you encounter a problem.
+You will be able to learn only when you practise problems yourself.

 - Abstract algebra is a topic that is anathema for many candidates.
-Many are scared of this topic and they leave it altogether.
-Skipping this topic wouldn’t be a wise move since lots of questions are asked from this section each year.
+Most of the candidates leave this topic and many are scared of it.
+Skipping this topic would be a mistake since in the previous years, many questions have been asked from this section.
 There is no way around it since you cannot afford to skip a chunk of the questions.
 So, all you can do is practice problems on this topic really well.
 Adequate practice will definitely help you understand it better and also improve your ability to solve problems.